Living in Lisbon: An Introduction to Portugal’s Captivating Capital

 Shopping

 Lisbon’s shopping scene caters to diverse tastes.
 The historic Baixa district hosts high-end boutiques, while the trendy Chiado area is a hub for fashion enthusiasts.
 For authentic souvenirs, explore the vibrant markets like Mercado da Ribeira.
-You’ll also find several food markets scattered around the city, where you can find incredible fresh produce.
+You’ll also find several food markets scattered around the city, such as Mercado de Campo de Ourique, where you can find incredible fresh produce.

 The Bottom Line on Living in Lisbon, Portugal